Introducing the 1st Baltic Financial & Regulatory Summit – FinReg 2017, to take place on 3 March 2017 in Pullman Riga Old Town Hotel.

 9:00 – 9:10 Welcome note

-Lauris Liepa, Managing Partner of COBALT Latvia (read more)
+Lauris Liepa, Managing Partner, COBALT Latvia (read more)

 Sanda Liepiņa, Chairman of the Executive Board of the Association of Latvian Commercial Banks (read more)